rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 for(i=0; i<N; i++) {

   a[i] = b[i] + c[i];

 }
 ~~~
 {: .language-c .show-c}

-If we have $N$ CPUs (or cores), each element of the loop can be computed in just one step
+If we have $$N$$ CPUs (or cores), each element of the loop can be computed in just one step
-(for a factor of $N$ speed-up).
+(for a factor of $$N$$ speed-up).

 ### Data Parallel

 One standard method for programming in data parallel fashion is called "OpenMP" (for "Open MultiProcessing").
-To understand what data parallel means, let's consider the following bit of OpenMP code which parallelizes the above loop.
+To understand what data parallel means, let's consider the following bit of OpenMP code which parallelizes the above loop:

 ~~~
 !$omp parallel do
 do i=1,N

   a(i) = b(i) + c(i)

 enddo
 ~~~
 {: .language-fortran .show-fortran}